How to harvest marijuana plants

 Strains from regions close to the equator—sativas—need a long, seemingly endless summer to fully ripen, while strains from harsh, cold climates—indicas—tend to finish earlier.
 That being said, some indicas take a long time to finish and some sativas finish on the early side.

 Follow the weather

-With cannabis ripening as the season changes from summer to fall, chances are you’ll get some fluctuations in weather.
+As cannabis buds pack on weight and the season changes from summer to fall, there will be fluctuations in the weather.
 Depending on your climate, there might be cold snaps or rainstorms.

-This isn’t a disaster but it does require keeping an eye on the weather and possibly making a game-time decision on when to chop down plants, balancing peak ripeness with conditions that could compromise your harvest.
+These aren’t disasters but you do need to keep an eye on the weather and possibly make a game-time decision on when to chop down plants, balancing peak ripeness with conditions that could compromise your harvest.

 Note that potted plants experience more severe temperature fluctuations than plants in the ground, making them more susceptible to frost damage.